Unidata/science-gateway/openstack/readme.md

 ### Fire Up Container and More Setup

-Start the `openstack-client` container with
+Start the `unidata/xsede-jetstream` container with

 ```sh
 sh openstack.sh